posted on 16th Nov 2024 10:38

 Flooded new ÖBB KISS

 In September 2024, after days of heavy rain, a dam burst in Dürnrohr, Lower Austria, flooding the Stadler commissioning centre.
 The water was half a metre high.
-One of the new ÖBB KISS double-deck EMUs was destroyed as a result.
+One of the new ÖBB KISS double-deck EMUs, 4734 002, was damaged as a result.
+Stadler told us that this train will no longer be handed over to the customer, because the KISS was destroyed as a consequence of the floods.

 Delays in Berlin